Mangochi: Languages and ethnicities

-Yao, specifically of the Mangochi dialect, is the main language spoken in this town.
+Yao, specifically the Mangochi dialect, is the main language spoken in this town.
 A Swahili settlement was also established in Mangochi.
 Mangochi is mainly inhabited by the Yao people.

 Economy

 Mangochi was developed as an agricultural centre and has marine-engineering shops.
 Cash crops grown in the area include tobacco, cotton, and groundnuts.
 Rice and maize are intensively grown along the lakeshore, and commercial fishing is also important.

 Facilities

 Amenities

 Amenities include several shops, supermarkets, a post office and banks.

 Bridges

 Within Mangochi there is the Bakili Muluzi Bridge, which Lonely Planet described as "scenic".

 Museums

 The Lake Malawi Museum houses ethnic, environmental, and historical exhibits.
 They include the Hotchkiss gun with which the British gunboat Gwendolen defeated the German gunboat Hermann von Wissmann with a single shot in their brief naval engagement in August 1914.
 The museum has also a scale model of the Gwendolen.
 An even older exhibit is a marine steam engine that was built in 1898 and powered the Universities' Mission to Central Africa's SS Chauncy Maples until 1953.